imjoy-team/ImJoy/docs/i2k_tutorial.md

 ?> ImJoy currently supports several **plugin types**: 1) `window` in for building web UI with HTML/CSS and Javascript; 2) `web-worker` in Javascript for browser-based computation, runs in a separate thread 3) `web-python` in Python for browser-based computation, powered by [WebAssembly](https://webassembly.org/)/[Pyodide](https://github.com/iodide-project/pyodide); 4) `native-python` in Python for heavy computation with local workstations or remote servers.
 See [here](https://imjoy.io/docs/#/development?id=plugin-types-and-configurations) for more details.

 The above example is a `window` plugin and you can use Javascript/HTML/CSS.
 To show the popup message we used the native Javascript function `alert`.
-PLease note that this won't work for example in plugins written in Python.
+Please note that this won't work for example in plugins written in Python.

 ### Using ImJoy API